 The entire idea is to make them THINK before they act.
 It helps them remember that need to be kind to their siblings and to pick up their toys.
 It also teaches them accountability for their actions.
 They know that if they do the wrong thing they will lose money.
 The same way in life – if you do the wrong thing you may have consequences for your actions.

 It is NOT about the money.
 It’s about giving it thought before you do something.

 IS THIS BRIBERY?

-This will certainly NOT replace their responsibility charts.
+The coins will certainly NOT replace their responsibility charts.
 If anything, the chores we choose may take them longer, as they have more time to give back since they no longer have homework and other responsibilities.
-My kids know what is expected of them, but after spending so much time around one another, they tend to get a little out of sorts.
-This is mom’s way of helping them think before they speak.
+My kids know what we expect, but after spending so much time around one another, they tend to get a little out of sorts.
+Using this method is mom’s way of helping them think before they speak.

 My kids are really good kids (I am a lucky woman), but again, after too much time together, they tend to fight more (as siblings do) and this just might help mom keep her sanity this summer.
 I figure that giving them dimes is better than me losing my temper with them.
 It is a complete win-win situation.